 The requirements of option B are broken down by grade level and meal component, and are outlined in Board Policy 4321.1 (2008).

 Code 20-7-133 (2003) requires the creation of a Child Health Advisory Committee, whose primary responsibility, according to Code 20-7-134 (2003), is to develop nutrition and physical activity standards and policy recommendations for the State Board of Education, which is then charged with implementation.
-The State Board of Education's Rules Governing Nutrition and Physical Activity Standards in Arkansas Public Schools (2012) requires implementation of Arkansas Health Advisory Committee Nutrition Standards for all foods and beverages served, sold and made available to students at elementary, middle and high school campuses.
-The following requirements for reimbursable meals in all grade levels and a la carte items in middle and high schools apply:
+The State Board of Education's Rules Governing Nutrition and Physical Activity Standards in Arkansas Public Schools (2012) and Child Health Advisory Committee Recommendations for Standards to Implement through Rules & Regulations provide criteria for all foods and beverages served, sold and made available to students at elementary, middle and high school campuses.

 Middle/Junior and High Schools